paulbradshaw/bots/dexter.md

 ## Broadcasts

 You can set up your bot to send a 'broadcast' message once per day (but no more often).
 This is similar to the news alerts you may have seen from news organisations' bots.
 You can [find more information about how to set up broadcasts on the Dexter documentation](http://docs.rundexter.com/broadcasts/tutorial/).

+## Using APIs

+One of the most powerful ways you can use a bot is to connect it with an API that can deliver responses based on information supplied by the user.
+[Dexter's documentation outlines some examples here](http://docs.rundexter.com/writing/advanced/http-requests/)